Sreepurvaja/LINKEDIN-/README.md

 - __Run the Installer:__

   Execute the downloaded installer.
   Follow the on-screen instructions to complete the installation.

 - __Set Environment Variables (Optional but Recommended):__

   After installation, you may need to set the 'JAVA_HOME' environment variable.
   Add the 'bin' directory of the JDK to the system's 'PATH' variable.

-  - __.
-Check Java Version:__
+  - __Check Java Version:__

     Run the following command to check the installed Java version: